 Vanilla Cake Layers:

-- Preheat oven to 350°F. Line three eight-inch pans with parchment rounds, and grease with non-stick baking spray.
+- Preheat the oven to 350°F / 175°C. Line three eight-inch pans or four seven-inch pans with parchment rounds, and grease with non-stick baking spray.

 - Mix together all dry ingredients (flour, baking powder, sugar, and salt) in a stand mixer with a paddle until fully combined.